Property investors · Refinancing

 Equity release for the next deposit

 Calculation of usable equity at refinance, the lender policy and LVR thresholds that apply, and the purpose discipline that keeps released funds clearly tied to the investment.
-The mechanics are set out under tax-aware mortgage strategy.
+The mechanics are set out under equity release for investors.

 Loan-purpose and structure